 Other ways to help prevent skin cancer include:

-making sure your teen understands the dangers of tanning salons
+- making sure teens understand the dangers of tanning salons

 Not all skin cancer is melanoma, but every case of melanoma is serious.
-Do what you can to lower your kids' risk and empower them to make smart choices about sun safety.
-After all, the best defense is a good offense.
+Do what you can to lower your kids' risk and help them make smart choices about sun safety.